TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 💰 <strong>[100% Money Back Guarantee](https://templateinvaders.com/product/ti-woocommerce-wishlist-wordpress-plugin/?utm_source=wordpressorg&utm_content=money_back)</strong>

 = COMPATIBILITY WITH MOST USED PLUGINS/ADDONS  =
-We understand that our plugin is not the only one that you are going to use for your WooCommerce store and how it is important for different plugins to work well with each others.
+We understand that our plugin is not the only one that you are going to use for your WooCommerce store and how it is important for different plugins to work well with each other.
 That is why we have added compatibility with the most used WooCommerce add-ons: [WooCommerce Bookings](https://woocommerce.com/products/woocommerce-bookings/?aff=3955), [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/?aff=3955), [WooCommerce Composite Products](https://woocommerce.com/products/composite-products/?aff=3955), [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=3955), [WooCommerce Mix and Match](https://woocommerce.com/products/woocommerce-mix-and-match-products/?aff=3955), [WooCommerce Gravity Forms Product Add-Ons](https://woocommerce.com/products/gravity-forms-add-ons/?aff=3955), [WooCommerce Gift Cards](https://wordpress.org/plugins/gift-cards-for-woocommerce/), [WooCommerce TM Extra Product Options](https://codecanyon.net/item/woocommerce-extra-product-options/7908619?ref=olegnax), [WooCommerce Product Add-ons](https://woocommerce.com/products/product-add-ons/?aff=3955).
 It is also very important for any WordPress website to use cache plugins, so we make sure that our WooCommerce Wishlist works well with [WP Rocket](https://wp-rocket.me/), [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/) and [W3 Total Cache](https://wordpress.org/plugins/w3-total-cache/) plugins.

 = Add to Wishlist button =
 You can adjust Add to wishlist button settings to make it work best for your website.
 Make it a link or a button, choose from predefined icons or upload your own.
-Select predefined button position or place it wherever you want using shortcode.
+Select predefined button position or place it wherever you want using the shortcode.

 = Customizable Wishlist table =
-You can show/hide any column in wishlist table on wishlist page.
-So it is for you to decide what information to show and what not.
+You can show/hide any column in wishlist table on the wishlist page.
+So it is for you to decide what information to show and whatnot.
 Make your wishlist page informative or simple.

 = Make it fit your website perfectly =
-TI WooCommerce Wishlist comes with over 60 appearance options such as colors, font size, borders, etc. Not enough?
-You can add your custom CSS styles directly in admin panel.
+TI WooCommerce Wishlist comes with over 60 appearance options such as colours, font size, borders, etc. Not enough?
+You can add your custom CSS styles directly in the admin panel.

 = Translation Ready =
 You can easily translate TI WooCommerce Wishlist to any language.
 Simply choose the most convenient way for you: using poEdit tool, [Loco Translate](https://wordpress.org/plugins/loco-translate/), [WP Multilang](https://wordpress.org/plugins/wp-multilang/) or [WPML](https://wpml.org/?aid=9393&affiliate_key=9xzbMQnIyxHE).